Distillation

 mtd.convert

-: Wrap both a teacher and student model into a larger meta-model which abstracts away the interaction between the two.Distillation training: Seamlessly use the meta-model in place of the original model and run the orignal script with only one additional line of code for loss calculation.
+: Wrap both a teacher and student model into a larger meta-model which abstracts away the interaction between the two.Distillation training: Seamlessly use the meta-model in place of the original model and run the original script with only one additional line of code for loss calculation.

 Checkpoint and re-load: Save the model via